The Schwartz Center

 After Residential Treatment

 New Vista encourages treatment after completing the program.
 This is extremely helpful to individuals adjusting to being back in the community.
 Research shows having strong sober supports and treatment improve the chances of maintaining recovery.
+For example, those receiving opioid addiction treatment, stimulant addiction treatment, and treatment for addiction in pregnancy all face different obstacles but can benefit from some of the same courses of action.
 New Vista offers these treatment programs:

 Outpatient Counseling provides individual, family and group counseling and case management services near an individual’s home.